aslawek/Biologic/README.md

 save_data.py – saves data from given global variable (pandas dataframe) as a file (for some reason project needs some time to refresh)

-plot_time_ctrlV_I.py - plots either global variable (pandas dataframe) or data from file.
-Ewe/V and I/mA is a function of time/s

 assign_states_and_cycles.py – takes „data” dataframe (global var) and assigns state and cycle according to sequence.
 In practice it checks the change when control/V changes, then loops state assignment

 assign_cycle_CV.py - takes "data" dataframe (global var) and assigns cycles according to the sign change of the control/V value (every 2 changes of sign, cycle += 1).